 What are the limitations?

-Human health will always have to be our prime concern and with that in mind it is understandable that the use of final effluent for activities which comes into direct contact with humans may be unlikely to get permission from the Environment Agency unless you are planning on carrying out further treatment or have other controls in place.
+Human health will always have to be our prime concern and with that in mind, it is understandable that the use of final effluent for activities that comes into direct contact with humans may be unlikely to get permission from the Environment Agency unless you are planning on carrying out further treatment or have other controls in place.

 We are also discharging to the environment and we may not be able to sell final effluent to you where our contribution to the environment is key in providing a stable and healthy environment for the species and habitats in the area.